 - Low Carb Huevos Rancheros with Chorizo

 Reserving some of the chorizo is another tip.
 This will allow you to change the heat of the finished paste to your palate.
-Joanie held back 1/3 of the chorizo and tasted the beans after pulsing a few times.
+Joanie held back 1/2 of the chorizo and tasted the beans after pulsing a few times.
 You can add more chorizo and continue pulsing.
+If your tastes means you have left over chorizo, try mixing them with an egg scramble for breakfast.
 Honestly, these will amaze you!

 Follow us on Social Media – See the Latest Keto Products

 Keto Refried Beans – The Perfect Mexican Side that Tastes Like Original

 Keto Refried Beans are the perfect substitute for classic refried beans!
 They are low in carbs and have the consistency of the original.
 You will add vegetables to your diet with a delicious taste.
 Enjoy your favorite Mexican platters with our Tasty Low Carb refried beans!